bgirschig/Field-Hermes-Beijing/readme.md

 https://pastebin.com/0HYnXKLC

+## Stars
+We used to have a dynamic star field, that would "follow" the camera (stars out of view would be moved back 'to the other side').
+This was to limit the amount of stars needed.

+This is impractical with portals, because we need two star fields (main cam & portal cam), which means:
+- Twice the draw calls (2 for render, 2 for post process mask)
+- 2 update loops
+- more complex teleporting logic.

+After some tests, it looks like a static star field does the job fine, and:
+- Does not require updates
+- Is trivial to use with portals (just make the field large enough, so that star density is not noticeably different through the portal)

 ## Protocol buffers
 The communications over the network use protocol buffers to serialize/deserialize data. to rebuild the protobuf classes: